 Map from OpenStreetMap © OpenStreetMap contributors. copyright information for openstreetmap.org

 This type of comparison is inexact, and different attempts can result in different alignments, even far enough apart to align different buildings.
-A slightly different comparison of the map and aerial, covering a larger area, is shown farther below on this page.
+Slightly different comparisons of the map and aerial are shown farther below on this page.